Steven Moore (author): Biography/Career

-Moore is the world's leading authority on the novels of William Gaddis, which he discovered in 1975 and about whom he has written several books and essays.
-He was the guest speaker at two Gaddis symposia (Orléans, France, 2000, and Buffalo, NY, 2005), and assisted with the Chinese translation of Gaddis's J R published in 2008.
+Moore is the leading authority on the novels of William Gaddis, which he discovered in 1975 and about whom he has written several books and essays.
+He was the guest speaker at two Gaddis symposia (Orléans, France, 2000, and Buffalo, New York, 2005), and assisted with the Chinese translation of Gaddis's J R published in 2008.
 His edition of The Letters of William Gaddis was published by Dalkey Archive Press in February 2013.

 Moore has long championed lengthy, innovative novels: as he told an interviewer, "generally I like 'em big and brainy."
 Novelist Jonathan Franzen wrote that Moore is a "scholar whose criticism is a model of clarity and intelligent advocacy."